learn-co-curriculum/dsc-experimental-design/README.md

 ### 2. Appropriate Sample Sizes

 Randomness is a big problem in experiments.
-It can lead us to false conclusions by making us think that something doesn't matter when it does, or vice versa.
-Small sample sizes make us susceptible to the problem of randomness.
-Large sample sizes protect us from it.
+It can lead you to false conclusions by making you think that something doesn't matter when it does, or vice versa.
+Small sample sizes make experiments susceptible to the problem of randomness; whereas, large sample sizes protect experiments from it.
 The following scenario illustrates this point:

 A person tells you that they can predict the outcome of a fair coin flip.
 You flip a coin, they call "tails", and they are correct.
 Is this enough evidence to accept or reject this person's statement?
 What if they got it right 2 times in a row?
 5 times in a row?
 55 times out of 100?